MaksDidukh/Read-Flow/README.md

 ##For the developer
 BE CAREFUL!!!
--The script works with libraries
+- The script works with libraries
--May violate privacy rules and its policies
+- May violate privacy rules and its policies

 ## Contact
 No patent or copyright.